 I’ve already talked about the stepping stone to any SEO campaign, keyword research.
-Today I’m going to talk about the second step and why your SEO campaign might be be treading water like our polar bear friend above.
+Today I’m going to talk about the second step and why your SEO campaign might be treading water like our polar bear friend above.
 If you have a blog, this step will also keep people on your website longer and give them the information they’re after so read on!

 There are four steps to optimize your website for maximum efficiency.

 - Ensure one or two keywords maximum are targeted per web page